-The Wake formed in Glasgow (Scotland) in April 1981, after singer/guitarist Caesar joined forces with drummer Steven Allen and a bassist, Joe Donnelly.
-Caesar had previously played with Altered Images and wrote their first single Dead Pop Stars, but elected to leave shortly before the band crashed into the British pop charts.
+The Wake formed in Glasgow (Scotland) in April 1981, after singer/guitarist Caesar teamed up with drummer Steven Allen and a bassist, Joe Donnelly.
+Previously Caesar had played guitar in Altered Images, writing first single Dead Pop Stars and appearing on the first two John Peel sessions, but left the group shortly before they crashed into the mainstream pop charts with Happy Birthday.

-Harmony was released on Factory (Fact 60) in December, and is some respects represents the missing link between the sound of Postcard and early Factory.
-The subsequent European pressing on Factory Benelux (FBN 29) also included a more experimental out-take, Chance.
-Harmony earned a five-star review from Dave McCullough in Sounds, who praised: "The first genuine record I can think of for months.
+Harmony was speedily released as Fact 60 in December, and in some respects represents the missing link between Postcard's fabled 'Sound of Young Scotland' and early Factory.
+A subsequent European pressing on Factory Benelux (FBN 29) added a more experimental out-take, Chance.
+Harmony earned a five-star review from Dave McCullough in rock weekly Sounds, who praised: "The first genuine record I can think of for months.
 Favour is, believe it or not, a hit single for Factory if they cared.
 If I played it to you and told you it was the new New Order 45 you'd almost certainly say at first how much they've improved...
 They are on that soaring pitch of optimism, somewhere between Transmission and Glittering Prize.
 When you hear it, you'll recognise it at once and move away from the recent, gorgeously indecent chart rubbish.
 This is awake."

-Bobby Gillespie was already dividing his time between The Wake and an embryonic Primal Scream, and was asked to leave the band shortly after taping the Peel Session.
-Within a year he would re-emerge as the drummer in the Jesus and Mary Chain, swapping one cult label (Factory) for another (Creation).
-Within The Wake he was replaced on bass by Alex 'Mac' MacPherson in August, with the Factory Benelux single appearing in October.
-At about this time the group also worked up a cover of Stevie Wonder's Living For the City in their live set.
+Bobby Gillespie was already dividing his time between The Wake and an embryonic version of Primal Scream, and was asked to leave the band shortly after the Peel recording.
+Within a year he would re-emerge playing drums in the Jesus and Mary Chain, swapping one cult label (Factory) for another (Creation).
+His replacement on bass in The Wake was Alex 'Mac' MacPherson, who joined in August, with new single Something Outside appearing in October on Factory Benelux (FBN 24).

-After another period of relative silence, in 1994 Caesar and Carolyn returned with a fourth studio album, Tidal Wave of Hype (Sarah 618).
+After another period of relative silence, Caesar and Carolyn returned in 1994 with a fourth album, Tidal Wave of Hype (Sarah 618).
 Guest musicians again included Moody and Drummond, as well as Duncan Cameron on bass and David McLean on additional keyboards.
 Around this time Caesar also played some live bass for the remaining Orchids after Moody left the band.
-But after Sarah shut up shop in 1995 The Wake found no suitable outlet for new material, and elected to call it a day.
+However, after Sarah shut up shop in 1995 The Wake found no suitable outlet for new material, and elected to call it a day.

-Caesar (as Gerard McInulty) and Carolyn subsequently concentrated on an experimental theatre performance group, Twelve Stars, whose productions have included Treatise on the Steppenwolf, staged in Glasgow in May 2003 with a live soundtrack by The Durutti Column, and Do I Mean Anything To You Or Am I Just Passing By?
+Caesar (as Gerard McInulty) and Carolyn subsequently concentrated on an experimental theatre performance group, Twelve Stars, whose productions included Treatise on the Steppenwolf, staged in Glasgow in May 2003 with a live soundtrack by The Durutti Column, and Do I Mean Anything To You Or Am I Just Passing By?
 (Traverse Theatre, Edinburgh, November 2006).
-Nonetheless, the entire Wake back catalogue has been reissued on CD by LTM, as well as a DVD featuring both Haçienda shows from 1983 and 1984.
-In addition two new tracks have appeared on compilations: Town of 85 Lights, as The Wake, in 2003, and Jesus From the Block, as The Portal, in 2005.
+During this extended hiatus the entire Wake back catalogue on Factory and Sarah was reissued on CD by LTM, together with a DVD featuring both Haçienda shows from 1983 and 1984.
+In addition two new tracks slipped out on low-key compilations: Town of 85 Lights in 2003 (as The Wake), and Jesus From the Block in 2005 (as The Portal).

-'Really it's been a process of rediscovery,' explains Caesar.
-'After getting back together to play the Factory Night at Plan K in Brussels, then going on to play a few more gigs, we set about making a fifth album.
-Hopefully it combines elements from our past recordings with our more recent work as The Occasional Keepers - to create something that resonates in the present day.'
+"Really it's been a process of rediscovery," explained Caesar.
+"After getting back together to play the Factory Night at Plan K in Brussels, then going on to play a few more gigs, we set about making a fifth album.
+Hopefully it combines elements from our past recordings with our more recent work as The Occasional Keepers - to create something that resonates in the present day."